SuperOfficeDocs/superoffice-docs/user-guide/en/user/includes/mailing-recipients-intro.md

 In the fourth step, **Recipients**, you must select the recipients of the mailing.
-You can add recipients from a number of sources, as described below.
+You can add recipients from a number of sources.
 In addition, you can set various mailing options here and also preview the mailing.